PPatrickGU/PRE-internship-in-ENSTA-Paris/Data-creation/Blender/data/README.md

 </p>
 <p align="justify">

-## After  data creation, run the 'transformdata '  in this file (in this dirctory) to transform the data to the form needed for training.
+## After  data creation, run the transformData.py   in this file (in this dirctory) to transform the data to the form needed for training.